hopeswiller/voicecontrol/README.md

 - ## Docker

     You require the name of your recording sound device for this.
 To find it use `arecord -l | grep -i card`.
 You should get something similiar to `card 2: Generic_1 [HD-Audio Generic], device 0: ALC285 Analog [ALC285 Analog]`.
-In this case the name of the sound card is `Generic_l`.
+In this case the name of the sound card is `Generic_1`.

     ```
     export ALSA_CARD=<your card name>
-    docker-compose up
+    docker-compose up --build
     ```